 Definition of Sedatives

 Sedatives represent a variety of medications and drugs made for the purpose of relaxing the central nervous system.
-Sedatives are also referred to a CNS (central nervous system) depressants and tranquilizers.
-There are several types of drugs that fall under the category of sedatives, including the following:
+Downers are also referred to a CNS (central nervous system) depressants and tranquilizers.
+There are several types of drugs that fall under the category of downers, including the following:

 - Opioid narcotic medications

 Alcohol was the most commonly recommended downer for the management of insomnia and anxiety before there was modern medicine.
 Because it was found to be beneficial to some, it became very popular and is still the most commonly abused downer in the US.

 Bromides were first discovered in 1826 as a downer to be used in place of alcohol.
 Bromides became very popular as a downer until it was discovered that it can build up in the body, resulting in toxic effects.